System and Organization Controls (SOC) 2 Type 2

 Where can I get the Azure SOC audit documentation including bridge letters?
 For links to audit documentation, see Audit reports.
-You must have an existing subscription or free trial account in Azure or Azure Government to sign in.
-You can then download audit certificates, assessment reports, and other applicable documents to help you with your own regulatory requirements.

 If you're an Azure DevOps customers who can't access the Service Trust Portal, you can email Azure DevOps for its SOC 1 and SOC 2 reports.
 This email is to request Azure DevOps SOC reports only.